-According to FARS data, 118 out of 998 Illinois traffic fatal crashes in 2015 resulted from a collision involving a large truck or bus.
-Further analysis reveals that approximately 34% (40) of 2016 CMV related fatal crashes in Illinois occurred in five counties (Cook, DuPage, LaSalle, Lake, and Will).
-Data Source: 2015 Fatality Analysis Reporting System (FARS) data.
-Data as available at time of eCVSP creation.
+According to MCMIS data, approximately 32% (48) of 2018 CMV related fatal crashes in Illinois occurred in five counties (Cook, DuPage, Jefferson, Lake, and Will).
+Data Source: MCMIS data snapshot as of June 28, 2019 including records through February 28, 2019.
+Data as available at time of multi-year eCVSP creation.

-Projected Goals for FY 2019:

-Enter performance goal.
+Projected Goals for FY 2020 - 2022: Enter performance goal.

-To reduce the number of CMV related fatal crashes in these five counties (Cook, DuPage, LaSalle, Lake and Will) by 2% from 2013 fata crash number per year (5 crashes total) for the next 5 years (2015-2019) to 48 by the end of 2019.
-This reduction was based on the most recent complete fatal crash data which was 2013 at the establishment of the multi-year goal.
+To reduce the number of CMV related fatal crashes in these five counties (Cook, DuPage, Jefferson, Lake and Will) by 2% from 2018 fatal crash number per year (3 crashes total) for the next 3 years (2020-2022) to 45 by the end of 2022.
+This reduction was based on the most recent complete MCMIS fatal crash data which was CY2018 at the establishment of the multi-year goal.

-Program Activities: Describe the activities that will be implemented including level of effort.

-ISP and IDOT will conduct 25% of its' total number of inspections in these five counties (Cook, DuPage, LaSalle, Lake and Will).
+Program Activities for FY 2020 - 2022: Describe the activities that will be implemented including level of effort.
+ISP and IDOT will conduct 25% of its' total number of inspections in these five counties (Cook, DuPage, Jefferson, Lake and Will).